Subscription Modal Banner

 As mentioned, HDB SBFs are basically unsold flats from previous BTO exercises, surplus flats from Selective En Bloc Redevelopment Scheme (SERS), and flats that were repurchased by HDB.

-HDB SBF launches happen twice a year and usually coincide with BTO launches in May and November
+Before, HDB SBF launches happened twice a year and usually coincided with BTO launches in May and November.
+However, starting from 2024, there will only be one SBF exercise per year

 The majority of flats sold under the HDB SBF scheme are either new or under construction, so most come with a fresh 99-year lease.

 That said, they aren’t as many flats offered compared to BTO launches.
-For instance, in the May 2022 launch, there were 2,494 HDB SBFs available.
-In contrast, 4,583 BTO flats were offered in the May 2023 BTO exercise.
+For instance, in May 2023, there were 1,500 HDB SBFs available.
+In contrast, 5,495 BTO flats were offered in the May 2023 BTO exercise.

 Pros and cons of Sale of Balance Flats